Features

 - Be sure to install the SxS Device Driver first.

-- XQD memory cards when used through an Express Card adapter
+- XQD memory cards when used through Express Card adapter

-- Follow the instructions provided by the Installer application.
-Read and accept the End User License.
+- Follow the instructions provided by the installer.
+You must read and accept to the End User License.

 - Select “nablet XAVC XDCAM AMA Plug-In” and then select Uninstall.